-The Council faces unprecedented challenges amidst a cost of living crisis and inflationary pressures, together with increasing demand pressures.
+The Council faces unprecedented challenges with ever-increasing demand pressures.

-Childrens Social Care
+Children's Social Care

-The major risk area for the Council's revenue budget remains within children's social care specifically the cost of their residential placements with external providers.
-Whilst recurrent growth of £19.8m has been added to the Children Services Directorate budget since 2020/21, the continued increased requirement for more complex external residential placements has resulted in a projected additional cost of £18m by the 2022/23 financial year-end.
-The Children Directorate's Sufficiency Strategy 2021- 2024 coupled with the Children Directorate's Financial Strategy 2022 - 2027 are in place to ensure there are sufficient safe and appropriate placements for vulnerable children within the Borough, which as well as providing better outcomes for the individual child should positively impact on the underlying financial pressure.
-In addition, in conjunction with other partners, further investment is being undertaken in emotional and mental health services and enhance our edge of care offer to better meet the needs of individual children living in a home setting which could ultimately minimise the need for high cost placements.
+The major risk area for the Council's revenue budget remains the costs relating to our lookedafter children and specifically the cost of residential placements with external providers.
+Whilst recurrent growth of £30.3m has been added to the Children Services Directorate budget since 2019/20, the continued increased requirement for more complex external residential placements will result in further budget pressures.
+The medium-term financial plan includes further budget growth of £11m over the duration of the forecast.

+The Children Directorate's Sufficiency Strategy 2021-2024, coupled with the Children Directorate's Financial Strategy 2022-2027, are in place to ensure there are sufficient safe and appropriate placements for vulnerable children within the Borough, which, as well as providing better outcomes for the individual child, should positively impact on the underlying financial pressure.
+In addition, in conjunction with other partners, the Council is looking to further invest in emotional and mental health services and enhance its edge of care offer, to better meet the needs of individual children living in a home setting, which could ultimately minimise the need for high-cost placements.